dusk-network/dusk-blockchain/pkg/core/consensus/readme.md

 Both bids and stakes have a registration period of `t`, which begins when a Bid or Stake transaction is included in a final block and is required to elapse before the full-node is eligible to participate in the consensus.

-SBA protocol can be conceptually defined with two inner loops (`Block Loop` and `Sigset Loop`), with execution of the `Sigset Loop` dependent on the successful termination of the `Block Loop`. `Block Loop` is responsible for forming a consensus on a uniform block and `Sigset Loop` is responsible for forming a uniform signature set of the `Provisioners` which attested the winning candidate block during the `Block Reduction` phase and is required to form a certificate to notarize the block.
+SBA protocol can be conceptually defined with an inner loop (`Block Loop`). `Block Loop` is responsible for reaching a consensus on a uniform block.

 #### Security Model

 The security model of SBA is based on _Snow White_, a provably secure Proof-of-Stake protocol.
 SBA is secure under a `∆-delayed` mildly adaptive adversary (an adversary who is required to choose the nodes controlling a maximum of f percent of the total stake he/she is willing to corrupt ∆ rounds before the actual corruption) and in a weakly synchronous network with a propagation delay of up to `δ` seconds.

-##### TODO

-- Remove the `SigSet Loop`.
-There is a strong possibility that we could retain the same security assumptions by ditching the `SigSet Loop` and keeping the sole `Block Loop`.
-This needs further research though

 #### Block Generator

 Block Generator is the first of the two full-node types eligible to participate in the consensus.
 To become a Block Generator, a full-node has to submit a `Bid Transaction`.
-The Block Generator is eligible to participate in one phase
+The Block Generator is eligible to participate in one phase:

-- Block Generation
+- `Block Generation`

 In the aforementioned phase, Block Generators participate in a non-interactive lottery to be able to forge a candidate block.